-READING PLUS EXEMPLARS STANDARD EXPECTATION ALIGNMENT READING STEM WRITING PROMPT Informationa l Text RI.8.2 Key Ideas and Details Determine a central idea of a text and analyze its development over the course of the text, including its relationship to supporting ideas; provide an objective summary of the text.
+READING PLUS EXEMPLARS STANDARD IDENTIFIER STANDARD ALIGNMENT READING STEM WRITING PROMPT Reading Info rmational Text RI.8.2 Key Ideas and Details - Determine a text's central idea(s) and analyze its/their development over the course of the text, including relationships to supporting ideas; provide an objective summary of a text.
 Standard met Based on this excerpt, which two factors laid the foundation for Franklin's work ethic?
 Create a website for a non-fiction selection you read.
 Include the main idea and supporting details.
 Include images that would help viewers of your website better understand the topic.
-RI.8.3 Key Ideas and Details Analyze how a text makes connections among and distinctions between individuals, ideas, or events (e.g., through comparisons, analogies, or categories).
+RI.8.3 Key Ideas and Details - Analyze how a text makes connections among and distinctions between individuals, ideas, or events (e.g., through comparisons, analogies, or categories).
 Standard met Esperanza and Cisneros are alike in that they both Describe a character with whom you empathize, and explain why you feel this way.
-RI.8.4 Craft and Structure Determine the meaning of words and phrases as they are used in a text, including figurative, connotative, and technical meanings; analyze the impact of specific word choices on meaning and tone, including analogies or allusions to other texts.
-Standard met If you were watching a Clay boxing match, you most likely would see Clay Describe an example of a particularly vivid scene from a selection.
+RI.8.4 Craft and Structure - Determine the meaning of words and phrases as they are used in a text, including figurative, connotative, and technical meanings; analyze the impact of specific word choices on meaning and tone, including analogies or allusions to other texts.
+Standard met lf you were watching a Clay boxing match, you most likely would see Clay Describe an example of a particularly vivid scene from a selection.
 Explain what technique the author used to create such a clear picture of the setting or event you found memorable.
-RI.8.5 Craft and Structure Analyze in detail the structure of a specific paragraph in a text, including the role of particular sentences in developing and refining a key concept.
+RI.8.5 Craft and Structure - Analyze in detail the structural elements of a text, including the role of specific sentences, paragraphs, and text features in developing and refining a key concept.
 Standard met Based on this excerpt, which two answers describe the relationship between these two sentences?
 Explain an author's use of description in a selection, and how the description shaped the way you viewed and understood the person, object, or event described.
-RI.8.6 Craft and Structure Determine an author's point of view or purpose in a text and analyze how the author acknowledges and responds to conflicting evidence or viewpoints.
+RI.8.6 Craft and Structure - Determine an author's point of view or purpose in a text and analyze how the author acknowledges and responds to conflicting evidence or viewpoints.
 Standard met The author's purpose in writing this selection was How does the author progress a selection to its conclusion?
 Provide three examples.
-RI.8.8 Integration of Knowledge and Ideas Delineate and evaluate the argument and specific claims in a text, assessing whether the reasoning is sound and the evidence is relevant and sufficient; recognize when irrelevant evidence is introduced.
+RI.8.8 Integration of Knowledge and Ideas - Delineate and evaluate the argument and specific claims in a text, assessing whether the reasoning is sound and the evidence is relevant and sufficient; recognize when irrelevant evidence is introduced.
 Standard met Choose the sentence in this excerpt that states the author's opinion.
 Use the Internet and other research tools to find evidence that refutes an idea, belief, or theme presented in a selection.